 In 2017, Saint Martin’s economy suffered due to the devastation caused on the island by hurricanes Irma and Maria.
 These hurricanes caused massive damage to both the economy and the infrastructure of the island such as homes, schools, restaurants, hospitals, and the airport terminal.

 After the hurricanes, rebuilding and recovery efforts were made and caused a 5% growth in the GDP until the covid-19 pandemic hit which caused large income and job loss throughout the island.
 The border closure and travel restrictions have damaged the economy due to the loss of tourism.
 Unemployment on the island increased to 19% during this time.

-Modest growth in the economy of St. Maarten is projected soon due to investments in reconstruction and recovery from the Sint Maarten Irma Trust Fund for Reconstruction, Recovery, and Resilience (SXM TF), financed by the Government of the Netherlands for up to Euro 470 million.
+Modest growth in the economy of St. Maarten is projected soon due to investments in reconstruction and recovery from the Sint Maarten Irma Trust Fund for Reconstruction, Recovery, and Resilience (SXM TF), financed by the Government of the Netherlands for up to 470 million Euros.

 The climate of Saint Martin is tropical and sunny all year round.
 The average daily temperature is 77-82 F (25-28 C).
 This makes it possible for indoor and outdoor businesses to operate and prosper throughout the year.
 It also provides steady jobs for the locals that are employed in the tourism industry since tourists travel to St. Maarten at all times of the year.

 The geography of Sint Maarten is composed of sandy beaches and turquoise waters, all situated between the Caribbean Sea and the Atlantic Ocean.
 Its highest point is paradise peak in French Saint Martin, with an elevation of 424 m (1,391 ft), making it the highest point on the island.